evoactivity/the-tooling-pit-of-incoherence/README.md

 ## How you can help

 You're inside your editor most of the day right?
-Try things like `Glint` and `ember-template-imports`, let us know well it works for you (in terms of editor experience).
+Try things like `Glint` and `ember-template-imports`, let us know how well it works for you (in terms of editor experience).
 Are you missing some key functionality you rely on in normal `.js, .ts, .hbs` contexts?
 Is something just behaving strangely?
 Are you not seeing the correct syntax highlighting?

 1) Report issues you run into to the relevant [Ember Tooling](https://github.com/ember-tooling) repository
 	- Until unified under Ember Tooling, it'll probably be one of these repos